-Are you energetic and passionate about educating urban populations?
+Are you energetic and passionate about educating diverse populations?
 Educators will lead Hudson River Park’s hands-on education programs to thousands of students and park patrons.
 Work with a creative and motivated team to deliver River science and wildlife programming, develop educational resources and mentor seasonal educators.

 Field Science Internship